rbturnbull/drawyolo/README.rst

 .. start-quickstart

-Draws boxes on images from annotations in YOLO format
+Draws boxes on images from annotations in YOLO format.

 Installation
 ==================================